Nathanllee1/PrinterCode/README.md

 The [app](https://github.com/Nathanllee1/PrintChatApp)

 Utilizes the Python3 port of the original Adafruit [Python-Thermal-Printer](https://github.com/adafruit/Python-Thermal-Printer) library.
-Added [this](https://github.com/adafruit/Python-Thermal-Printer/pull/39) to get PIL compatible with python3 and got the image to scale to 384 pixels with PIL instead of just cropping
+Added [this](https://github.com/adafruit/Python-Thermal-Printer/pull/39) to get PIL compatible with python3 and got the image to scale to the size of the reciept paper instead of just cropping everything that didn't fit

 ## Getting Started